Show jumping: History

-Show jumping is a relatively new equestrian sport.
-Until the Inclosure Acts, which came into force in England in the 18th century, there had been little need for horses to jump fences routinely, but with this act of Parliament came new challenges for those who followed fox hounds.
-The Inclosure Acts brought fencing and boundaries to many parts of the country as common ground was dispersed amongst separate owners.
+Show jumping is a equestrian sport.
+Until the inclosure acts, which came into force in England in the 18th century, there had been little need for horses to jump fences routinely, but with this act of Parliament came new challenges for those who followed fox hounds.
+The inclosure acts brought fencing and boundaries to many parts of the country as common ground was dispersed amongst separate owners.
 This meant that those wishing to pursue their sport now needed horses that were capable of jumping these obstacles.

 In the early horse shows held in France, there was a parade of competitors who then took off across country for the jumping.
 This sport was, however, not popular with spectators since they could not follow to watch the jumping.
 Thus, it was not long before fences began to appear in an arena for the competitions.
 This became known as Lepping.
 1869 was the year ‘horse leaping’ came to prominence at Dublin horse show.
 Fifteen years later, Lepping competitions were brought to Britain and by 1900 most of the more important shows had Lepping classes.
 Separate classes were held for women riding sidesaddle.

 At this time, the principal cavalry schools of Europe at Pinerolo and Tor-di-Quinto in Italy, the French school in Saumur, and the Spanish school in Vienna all preferred to use a very deep seat with long stirrups when jumping.
 While this style of riding may have felt more secure for the rider, it also impeded the freedom of the horse to use its body to the extent needed to clear large obstacles.